 Enabling LDAP over SSL (LDAPS)

-To use SSL for secure communication, the following must be preconfigured on the LDAP server:
+To use SSL for secure LDAP communication, preconfigure the following on the LDAP server.

-- A secure port must be set (the port is 636 by default).
+- Set a secure port (the port is 636 by default).

 A certificate trust store.

 In most cases, the default trust store is used.
-The default trust store is <JAVA_HOME>/jre/lib/security/cacerts (the default password is changeit), where <JAVA_HOME> is the installation location for the JDK that comes with ALM (for example, <ALM installation path>\java\jre).
+The default trust store is <JAVA_HOME>/jre/lib/security/cacerts (the default password is changeit), where <JAVA_HOME> is the installation location for JDK.

-To establish trust to the CA that issued the LDAP server certificate, import the root CA certificate into the java trust store using the keytool utility.
+To establish trust to the CA that issued the LDAP server certificate, import the root CA certificate into the java trust store using the keytool utility which located in the bin folder of the JAVA_HOME directory.

 If there are any intermediate Certificate Authorities, import their certificates as well.